Monereum/Monereum/monereum-cloud-master/README.md

-## Quorum Cloud
+## Monereum Cloud
-> Quorum Cloud **should not be used for production deployments**.
-It is intended to be used for experimenting with, and testing, Quorum
+> Monereum Cloud **should not be used for production deployments**.
+It is intended to be used for experimenting with, and testing, Monereum

-Quorum Cloud can be used to bootstrap a Quorum network in the cloud.
+Monereum Cloud can be used to bootstrap a Quorum network in the cloud.
 The currently supported platforms are AWS and Travis CI.

 ### Getting Started
 * [AWS](aws/README.md): Deploy a 7nodes network on AWS